 He has appeared at London’s Barbican and Queen Elizabeth Hall and regularly gives recitals at the Wigmore Hall.
 Internationally, he has performed at the Lincoln Center and Carnegie Hall in New York, the Brahms Saal in Vienna’s Musikverein, the Paris Musée d’Orsay, and the Moscow Conservatoire.
 His chamber music partners include Julian Rachlin, Chloe Hanslip, Augustin Hadelich and Nicholas Daniel as well as the Vertavo, Takacs, Sacconi and Elias Quartets.
 He also enjoys a highly successful piano duo partnership with Katya Apekisheva.
 Together they are Artistic Directors of the London Piano Festival, an annual celebration of the piano held at Kings Place.

-Charles Owen began his musical studies at the Yehudi Menuhin School with Seta Tanyel and continued at the Royal College of Music under the guidance of Irina Zaritskaya.
-While at the college he won all the major piano prizes before completing his studies with Imogen Cooper.
-He received the Silver Medal at the Scottish International Piano Competition (1995) and was a finalist in the 1996 London Philharmonic/Pioneer Young Soloist of the Year competition.
-In 1997 he won the prestigious Parkhouse Award in partnership with violinist Katharine Gowers.
+Charles studied in London at the Yehudi Menuhin School and the Royal College of Music with Irina Zaritskaya and Imogen Cooper.
+His numerous awards include the Silver Medal at the Scottish International Piano Competition (1995) and the 1997 Parkhouse Award with violinist Katharine Gowers.

-Charles Owen is a Professor at the Guildhall School in London and has recently been appointed Steinway & Sons UK Ambassador.
+Charles Owen is a Professor of Piano at the Guildhall School in London and has recently been appointed Steinway & Sons UK Ambassador.